muhammadrezaulkarim/datamerging/README.md

 git clone git@github.com:muhammadrezaulkarim/datamerging.git

 Assume the project has been downloaded here: 'C:\Users\UserX\datamerging-master'.
-'UserX' needs to be replaced with actual Windows user.
+'UserX' needs to be replaced with actual Windows user name.

 Build and Execute the Program: